splunk/public-o11y-docs/admin/notif-services/admin-notifs-index.rst

    Send alerts to xMatters<xmatters>

-In addition to sending alert notifications by email (see :ref:`manage-notifications`), you can configure Splunk Observability Cloud to send alert notifications to the following third-party services:
+In addition to sending alert notifications by email (see :ref:`manage-notifications`), you can configure Splunk Observability Cloud to send alert notifications to the following services:

+The following table shows third-party service integrations

 .. list-table::
    :header-rows: 1
    :widths: 30, 40

-   * - :strong:`Third-party`
+   * - :strong:`Third-party service`
      - :strong:`Link to documentation`

    * - Amazon EventBridge